notnullgames/pakemon-demos/README.md

 - [wray](https://github.com/TSnake41/raylib-wren) - [🐤](https://wren.io/) - lots of issues with deps and building, and release did not work for me
 - [raylib-lua](https://github.com/TSnake41/raylib-lua) [🌙](https://www.lua.org/) - similar issues to wray, which it's based on
 - [pyckitup](pyckitup/) - [☢️](https://www.rust-lang.org/)/[🐍](https://www.python.org/) - I did get this building at one time, but last I tried on linux could not build pyckitup due to rust errors
-- ...probly more that I forgot
+- ...probly more that I forgot.
+I have tried a lot of things.

 ### implemented features